 The following is a breakdown of just some functions and benefits of the Intuos Pro series – I say “some” because I haven’t experienced all the features as there are just too many and the ones I have utilized pretty much cover my requirements.

-Both the pen and the touch pad can be customised to your requirements and no two people settings will ever be alike.
+Both the pen and the touch pad can be customised to your requirements.

 What makes it so special?